 4. Update Your Sales Process

-Review your sales processes regularly and keep a check on how the leads and deals are moving through your pipeline as they unfold.
-With time, the likelihood of converting and winning the deal reduces, often turning it into a lost deal. therefore, if you find a stagnant deal that is stuck in the pipeline for a long time, it’s time to pay attention and nip it from the pipeline.
+Review your sales processes regularly and check how the leads and deals move through your pipeline as they unfold.
+With time, the likelihood of converting and winning the deal reduces, often turning it into a lost deal. therefore, if you find a stagnant deal stuck in the pipeline for a long time, it’s time to pay attention and nip it from the pipeline.

 Your sales pipeline not only offers a practical view of the performance of your sales process but also answers questions such as, “How soon are we going to reach our target?”
 “How many deals are we going to convert this week?” and “Which part of our sales pipeline needs our attention?”
 Ultimately, it creates the foundation for you to convert prospects, leading to more sales.